lkk688/llm-multimem-agent/docs/llm.md

 **Solution:** Replace recurrence entirely with self-attention mechanisms that directly model relationships between all tokens in a sequence, regardless of their distance.

-#### Core Components

-##### Self-Attention

-**Reference Links:**
+**Self-attention:**

 - Paper: [Attention Is All You Need](https://arxiv.org/abs/1706.03762)
 - GitHub: [huggingface/transformers](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bert/modeling_bert.py)

-**Motivation:** Enable direct modeling of relationships between any two positions in a sequence.
+- **Motivation:** Enable direct modeling of relationships between any two positions in a sequence.

-**Problem:** Traditional sequence models struggled to capture long-range dependencies efficiently.
+- **Problem:** Traditional sequence models struggled to capture long-range dependencies efficiently.

-**Solution:** Self-attention computes attention weights between all pairs of tokens in a sequence, allowing each token to attend to all other tokens directly.
+- **Solution:** Self-attention computes attention weights between all pairs of tokens in a sequence, allowing each token to attend to all other tokens directly.

 ```python
 # Simplified Self-Attention